This article includes excerpts from our eBook. For the full guide to building a collaborative software team, pick up your free copy!

 Agile projects prefer a point-based system because you don't need to stress about how your “actuals” compare with your “estimates”.
 Relative estimates remind us that they're not meant to be used as a deadline.

-Agile development deals mainly with two types of estimates: story points and time.
+Agile development deals mainly with two types of estimates: Agile story points and time.

 In contrast with story points, time estimates are useful only when you have enough information – which is to say that you should use them when your development team has gathered some detail and done some discovery work.